-The RP-2001/E has been provided with preprogrammed templates which allow the user to quickly configure the FACP [refer to "FACP CONFIG (Application Templates)" on page 51].
-The user also has the option to reprogram selected portions of the template for customized applications.
-The following pages of this appendix describe the programming for each of the templates.
+The RP-2002 has been provided with preprogrammed templates which allows the user to quickly configure the FACP [refer to "FACP CONFIG (Application Templates)" on page 53].
+The user also has the option to reprogram selected portions of each template for customized applications.
+The following pages of this appendix describe the programming for the templates.

-NOTE: The RP-2001/E Pre-Action/Deluge Control Panel can be configured using preprogrammed Templates 1 through 7.
+NOTE: The RP-2002 Agent Release Control Panel can be configured using preprogrammed Templates 1 through 13.

 Important!
-Each Template has been programmed with specific Input Zone Types and Output Circuit Types.
-If the FACP is configured with one of the preprogrammed Templates, the user must ensure that the devices connected to each Input Zone and Output Circuit are compatible with the programmed types.
+The Templates have been programmed with specific Input Zone Types and Output Circuit Types.
+If the FACP is configured with the preprogrammed Templates, the user must ensure that the devices connected to each Input Zone and Output Circuit are compatible with the programmed types.
 (The user can reprogram the circuit types if desired).

-B.1 Template 1: Single Hazard - 3 Zone
+B.1 Template 1: Cross-Zone System - With Horn